Alexandros32/Portfolio/assets/README.md

 - As your professional mentor I would also like to see more projects in your portfolio in the future.
 - As a potential employer I want to be able to see  your social media links  in your CV so that I can learn more about you.

+### WIREFRAMES

+I drew my wireframe using Balsamiq.I have done one wireframe to show my consideration of how to make my website responsive.The link to the file are below:

 BUTTONS
 TOGLER ICON
 SUBMIT